ccnmtl/case-consortium/content/case/case_29.md

   \ challenge for editors of deciding what to put in the paper once a story has broken\
   \ on the website.&nbsp;<br /><br />Epilogue, Teaching Note</p><p><b>Topics: </b>digital\
   \ media; crisis reporting</p>"
+"description_clean": "CSJ-09-0014.0This case about the St. Louis, MO, Post-Dispatch\
+  \ addresses how to manage a breaking story online when it could have traumatic effects\
+  \ on the local community.
+It also raises the challenge for editors of deciding what\
+  \ to put in the paper once a story has broken on the website.
+Epilogue, Teaching\
-"epologue": "Post-Dispatch Epilogue.pdf"
+  \ NoteTopics: digital media; crisis reporting" "epologue": "Post-Dispatch Epilogue.pdf" "faculty_notes": ""
-"faculty_notes": ""
 "faculty_only": ""